neilpeterson/talk-terraform-workshop/04-terraform-variables/README.md

 touch outputs.tf
 ```

 Copy in the following configuration.
-This configuration will output the public IP address of the container instance.
+This configuration will output the fully qualified domain name (FQDN) of the container instance.

 ```
-output "ip_address" {
+output "fqdn" {
-  value = "${azurerm_container_group.hello-world.ip_address}"
+  value = "${azurerm_container_group.hello-world.fqdn}"
 }
 ```